runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 ##### For internal call:

-Below is the specification to be verified against the GnosisSafe contract bytecode.
+Below is the specification that we verified against the GnosisSafe contract bytecode.

 ```ini
 [encodeTransactionData-internal]